UTC-6 (1 hour behind Washington, DC, during Standard Time)

 Although hurricanes do not usually threaten El Salvador directly, strong Caribbean storms can generate heavy winds and rains.
 Hurricane Mitch hit El Salvador in November 1998, generating extreme rainfall which caused widespread flooding.

 Spanish is the official language, although Nahua and other Native American languages are spoken by many.
 English is often spoken among the educated.

 Spanish, Nahua (among some Amerindians)

 mestizo 90%, Amerindian 1%, white 9%

 Independence Day, 15 September (1821)

-Central America, bordering both the Caribbean Sea and the North Pacific Ocean, between Costa Rica and Honduras
+Central America, bordering the North Pacific Ocean, between Guatemala and Honduras